-The American Board of Plastic Surgery, Inc. consists of at least 20 Directors who manage the affairs of the Board.
+The American Board of Plastic Surgery, Inc. consists of at least 19 Directors who manage the affairs of the Board.
 These individuals are the Directors of the Board.
-The Board may elect one Director from names submitted by the American Board of Surgery.
 Public member(s) are elected from nominations submitted by the Directors.
-The Board elects at least 19 Directors from former and current Advisory Council members.
+The Board elects Directors from former and current Advisory Council members.
 Nominations to the Advisory Council are submitted by the following 20 sponsoring organizations: